jeffreysorgen/golf-club-sensors/README.md

 **Exception to this configuration:**

 Swinging the club around won't put it into that Resting state unless it registers that particular state of inertia below _-0.85_.
-While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low and `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason. _**This exception has been resolved in later code.**_
+While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low and `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason. _**The issue has been resolved in later code.**_